Madre London

-Madre London (born January 27, 1996) is an American football running back for the Danube Dragons in the Austrian Football League.
+Madre London (born January 27, 1996) is an American professional football running back.
 He played college football at Michigan State and Tennessee.

 Early life

 London originally attended Bryant High School in Bryant, Arkansas, a suburb of Little Rock.
 He led the Hornets to a conference title while rushing for 969 yards and 13 touchdowns as a freshman.

 London transferred to St. Thomas Aquinas High School in Fort Lauderdale, Florida for his final two years.
 As a senior he rushed for 871 yards and 16 touchdowns, earning Sun-Sentinel second-team all-Broward County honors and an invitation to the 2014 Semper Fidelis All-American Bowl.

 London was considered a four-star recruit by Rivals, and a three-star recruit by 247Sports and ESPN.
 Rivals also ranked him as the 17th best running back in the nation.
 He received over two dozen offers, ultimately committing to Michigan State in November 2013.